paweljw/pomidor/README.md

 ![Board outline](img/board.png)

-The schematic is verified now and I have manufactured a from this circuit.
+The schematic is verified now and I have manufactured a board from this circuit which audited correctly.

 Idea for this outline is to expose the USB plug and switches off the side, where they can be incorporated into a case neatly.

 An example Bill of Materials is available in [bom.csv](bom.csv).